 So the football world was gearing up for an aerial AFC Championship between the Cleveland Browns and the San Diego Chargers.
 It was to be the changing of the guard from the grind it out Pittsburgh Steelers to the first conquerors of the new passing NFL set up by the rules in 1978 favoring such.
 The Chargers had vanquished the best defense in football in the Buffalo Bills in one AFC playoff 20-14 on Saturday.
 Now they awaited the Browns who would play an Oakland Raider team full of unknowns, with a journeyman quarterback and unknown coach on Sunday…

 The Raiders escaped the confines of Cleveland Municipal Stadium and rode the wave of momentum into San Diego.
-They won the AFC Championship 34-27 for the right to play the Philadelphia Eagles for Super Bowl XV.
+They won the AFC Championship 34-27 for the right to play the Philadelphia Eagles in Super Bowl XV.
 All the while Mike Davis clutched the football that propelled his Raiders into NFL history.

 He would eventually win two Super Bowls with the team when they came back and dethroned the Washington Redskins in XVIII.
 There he made another iconic play when from his Strong Safety position blitzed sacking Joe Theismann.
 It was the final turnover and the famous visual of Theismann slowly walking off.
 His jersey, half pulled off exposing his shoulder pads and stained by field paint.